mufana/mufana.github.io/_posts/2017-07-15-Kill-SQL-Application.md

 Therefore, I had to:

-* login to the SQL Server.
+* Login to the SQL Server.
 * Open up the SQL Management Studio.
 * Go to the processes and check which VMware View client is connected.
 * Then, login to VMware View Administrator, find the clients and check who's logged in to that client.